Centacare delivers high-quality education to support those working in community services.

 - Employer specific induction or onboarding training

-Recognition of Prior Learning (RPL) & Credit Transfer
+Recognition of Prior Learning (RPL) & Credit Transfer (CT)

 RPL is a process that assesses your competency—acquired through formal and informal learning—to determine if you meet the requirements for a unit of competency.